emmericp/MoonGen/examples/packetgen/Readme.txt

    usage since the burst is a repetition of a stream, and all flows for the stream are pre-allocated as mentioned above.

+4) Packetgen script does allow for both timestamping and rate control, but they are done in software.
+Both are suboptimal when done in software as they are exposed to the garbage collector and LUA JIT pauses.
+The rate control is implemented by sending outgoing packets to the queue (via DPDK) and then waiting until enough time has passed before submitting the next batch of packets to the queue.
+Unfortunately, there is no control over when the packets in the queue are sent out, introducing a small amount of error in some cases.

 # --------------------------------------------------------------------------- #
 # EXAMPLES                                                                    #
 # --------------------------------------------------------------------------- #